dmp-geonetwork/core-geonetwork/README.md

 * SensorML OGC Discovery Profile for sensor platform metadata
 * EML GBIF profile
 * ANZMETA (the old ANZLIC metadata profile) version 1.3 (view only - no editing)
-* ISO19115-1 2014 FDIS (for testing and exploration only)
+* ISO19115-1 2014 with Defence Metadata Profile Version 3.0

 You can view the config overrides that ANZMEST applies to GeoNetwork at: